 Earn 3 Supervision CE credits!
 Suited for BCBAs and BCaBAs who have already completed an 8-hour supervisory training course, as well as those who supervise personnel who serve clients in schools and in-home programs, particularly BCaBA’s, RBTs, instructional aides, and those supervisees collecting the required clock hours of supervision to partially qualify for the BCBA written exam.

-This 3 hour CE workshop will present a function-based operant behavior classification system as the means for training supervisees to conduct and write a FBA.
+This 3-hour CE workshop will present a function-based operant behavior classification system as the means for training supervisees to conduct and write a FBA.
 The Cipani Behavioral Classification System will be delineated as a model for teaching trainees.
-This LIVE webinar will be held on March 13th from 12pm to 3pm Eastern Time.
+This LIVE webinar will be held on Wednesday, October 2nd, from 12pm to 3pm EASTERN TIME [EDT].